FIFA’s discriminatory ticketing

 Regarding your opinion about our policies, we want to highlight that FIFA is committed to delivering a safe, inclusive, and barrier-free tournament for all, including disabled people and people with limited mobility.
 As part of these efforts, we have developed a strategy including accessibility considerations for disabled people and people with limited mobility to enhance their matchday experience and strive to make it as accessible as possible.
 In some cases, we are limited by stadium configurations and regulations, however, strive to implement reasonable adjustments where necessary.

-We invite you to follow all the updates in our dedicated section in our Fan Guide, on this
+We invite you to follow all the updates in our dedicated section in our Fan Guide, on this link and other relevant pages here.

 Your sincerely,